Analogue Pocket questions answered: Sleep mode, scaling, and more

 GamesBeat: Does Analogue Pocket have a sleep/standby feature, and if so, how does it work?

 Christopher Taber: Yes.
-On a technical level, sleep mode turns the screen off and freezes data in RAM.
-Effectively suspending your gameplay state.
+On a technical level, sleep mode turns the screen off and freezes data in RAM, effectively suspending your gameplay state.
 This all happens with the press of a button.
 Press again and it wakes right where you left off.
 Easy with a computer but difficult with pure FPGA.

 GamesBeat: Previous Analogue retro consoles like the Super NT had excellent interpolation for non-integer scaling.
-This enabled fans to upscale a game by 4.5x but without the shimmering you get with certain games.
+This enabled fans to upscale a game by 4.5x without the shimmering you get with certain games.
 Will Analogue Pocket have something similar?

 Taber: Yes.
 Pocket will have all the same capabilities of previous Analogue products plus much more.
-With an incredible 1600-by-1440, 615ppi display totally under our control we can do some profound things like Original Display Modes, which will transform Pocket’s display into a stunning re-creation of the display’s that were in the original handhelds decades ago.
+With an incredible 1600-by-1440, 615ppi display totally under our control we can do some profound things like Original Display Modes, which will transform Pocket’s display into a stunning re-creation of the displays that were in the original handhelds decades ago.
 Really makes it feel like an original.
 Of course you don’t have to use these modes — razor-sharp pixels will always be the default; like all Analogue products.

-GamesBeat: What does the super-high resolution mean for scaling for something like the Neo Geo Pocket Color’s 160-by-152 ratio?
+GamesBeat: What does the super-high resolution mean for scaling something like the Neo Geo Pocket Color’s 160-by-152 ratio?

 Taber: It means we can scale it beautifully and accurately — also there will be a NGP/NGPC Original Display Mode.